-To borrow from Churchill, mortgage syndication in Ontario is “a riddle, wrapped in a mystery, inside an enigma”.
+To borrow from Churchill, syndicated mortgages Ontario is “a riddle, wrapped in a mystery, inside an enigma”.
 Mortgage syndicators are waiting with bated breath to see what finally comes from the recent interventions of two competing regulatory bodies into their market.

 Mortgage syndication has generally been the regulatory roost of the Financial Services Commission of Ontario (“FSCO”) (soon to become the Financial Services Regulatory Authority of Ontario).

 Nearly a year ago (March 8, 2018) the Canadian Securities Administrators (the “CSA”), representing each of the security regulatory authorities across the country (including the Ontario Securities Commission, or “OSC”), dropped a series of proposed changes that would see the OSC assume responsibility for the oversight of mortgage syndication in the Province of Ontario.

 First, it was to harmonize the rules of mortgage syndication across the country.
 In Ontario mortgages are currently exempt from securities law and the oversight of the OSC.
 Once the changes are adopted, there will no longer be exemptions from securities law anywhere across Canada and the placement of mortgage security would have to comply with the rules governing the private and public investment markets.

 Second, at the time the amendments were announced, the mortgage syndication market was in turmoil, leaving many inexperienced investors exposed to questionable deal offerings made into the market by overly aggressive promoters.

 The new rules are thought not to come into force until late in the Spring of 2019, if not early summer.
 It is further anticipated that the mortgage brokerage community will be given an extra year to comply.
 “Whew” could be heard whistled through the mortgage syndication community – two more years!
 Well, not quite.